dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/crud.rst

   :emphasize-lines: 8-12
   :dedent: 8

 The ``Include`` and ``ThenInclude`` methods cause the context to load the ``Student.Enrollments`` navigation property, and within each enrollment the ``Enrollment.Course`` navigation property.
-You'll learn more about the ``Include`` method in the :doc:`reading related data </data/ef-mvc/read-related-data>` tutorial.
+You'll learn more about these methods in the :doc:`reading related data </data/ef-mvc/read-related-data>` tutorial.

-The ``AsNoTracking`` method improves performance in scenarios where you know the entities returned will not need to be updated in the current context's lifetime.
+The ``AsNoTracking`` method improves performance in scenarios where the entities returned will not be updated in the current context's lifetime.
 You'll learn more about ``AsNoTracking`` at the end of this tutorial.

 .. note::  The key value that is passed to the ``Details`` method comes from *route data*.